-Carmen Aldinger, PhD, MPH, joined the MRCT Center in October 2014 as Program Manager, and assumed the role of Administrative and Training Manager in July 2017.
-She provides managerial oversight for the MRCT Center capacity building initiatives for Good Clinical Practice (GCP) and Multi-Regional Clinical Trials (MRCT) and for several workgroups, including core competencies for clinical researchers, return of individual results, return of aggregate results, and post-trial responsibilities.
-She also manages events and conferences, the MRCT Center website and newsletter and other operational and procedural aspects of the MRCT Center.
+Carmen Aldinger, PhD, MPH, PMP, joined the MRCT Center in October 2014 as Program Manager, and assumed the role of Administrative and Training Manager in July 2017 and the role of Senior Administrative and Training Manager in October 2020.
+She provides managerial oversight for the MRCT Center capacity building initiatives for Good Clinical Practice (GCP) and Multi-Regional Clinical Trials (MRCT) and for several capacity building projects, including core competencies for clinical researchers, and virtual trainings for clinical research design and conduct.
+She also manages events and conferences, including meetings of the executive and steering committee, external advisory board, annual meeting, and other operational and procedural aspects of the MRCT Center.